IBM/storage-fusion/backup-restore/recipes/elastic-search/operator-based/readme.md

     ```

 # Prepare for Backup and restore

+## BACKUP Steps
 ### Run the below steps where the elastic-search application present (either on HUB or on SPOKE)
-1. Run the below pre backup srcipt to prepare for backup
+1. Run the below pre backup script to prepare for backup
   ```
     ./scripts/pre-backup.sh
   ```